marcoantonioni/daffy/daffydoc/docs/AppStore/info.md

 ##Add Your App

 Getting your app added to the Daffy app store is a simple process.
-Please [click here](#) to learn more.
+More info on this coming soon.